mvvasilev/Miroslav-Vasilev-employees/README.md

 # The Employee-Project CLI

 ## Building
-For ease-of-use, this project provides a `farjar` gradle task which can be run using `gradle build fatjar`.
+For ease-of-use, this project provides a `fatjar` gradle task which can be run using `gradle build fatjar`.
 This compiles the project into a jar file, located at `/build/libs/employee-cli-{version}.jar`